Boss2021-eng/Geo-Dev-Lab/week 3/Readme.md

 Each of these fields contained **20 non-null records**, indicating that no null values were detected in these columns for the 20 LGA features examined.

-This result should be interpreted as a finding about the inspected fields only.
-It does not, by itself, establish that all fields in the GeoPackage are complete.
+However, some fields had null values throughout but they were not relevant to the purpose of this study.
+The fields were

-## 7. Data Quality Assessment
+## 8. Data Quality Assessment

-### 7.1 Completeness
+### 8.1 Completeness

 Completeness refers to the extent to which the required records, attributes, and geometries are present in the dataset.